By Fadel Taazieh, Site Coordinator, PT, DPT

 Main Bones of the Finger

-Whether an individual is treated with immobilization or surgery, hand therapy is usually required to restore range of motion, strength, and dexterity of the injured finger.
-Following an initial evaluation, the Hand Therapist will develop a plan of care based on the specific injury and diagnosis.
-Stiffness and swelling is common with any injury to the bones of the finger.
+Whether an individual is treated with immobilization or surgery, hand therapy is usually required to restore the range of motion, strength, and dexterity of the injured finger.
+Following an initial evaluation, the Hand Therapist will develop a care plan based on the specific injury and diagnosis.
+Stiffness and swelling are common with any injury to the bones of the finger.
 Beginning ROM exercises and managing swelling early on can lead to better functional outcomes.
 Hand Therapists can also fabricate custom splints to improve either bending or straightening of the fingers.
 The patient will wear the splint for a specific duration of time throughout the day as prescribed by the therapist.